Innovation and Strategic Network Formation: Proof of Theorem

-But then the same calculation as in the symmetric case shows that the best response $q_i$ for all firms is at most $\frac{\delta}{\sqrt{n}}$ asymptotically, which gives a contradiction.

 \textbf{Subcritical Case}: The largest component of the learning network has at most $o(n)$ nodes a.a.s.
-We will derive an asymmetric version of the characterization in Lemma~\ref{lem:tauFOC}.

-By Lemma~\ref{lem:actionbound}, we can choose $C$ such that $\overline{q}$ is at most $\frac{C}{\sqrt{n}}$ for all $n$.
+By Lemma~\ref{lem:actionbound}, we can choose $\overline{C}$ such that $\overline{q}$ is at most $\frac{\overline{C}}{\sqrt{n}}$ for all $n$.
 We now proceed to derive a characterization of equilibrium as in Lemma~\ref{lem:tauFOC}.
 We will then use this characterization to show the result.

-We first claim, as in the proof of Lemma~\ref{lem:tauFOC}, that the contribution to from ideas that are learned via multiple direct connections is lower order.

-The key to the claim is the following lemma, which generalizes Lemma~\ref{lem:expdecay} from the symmetric case: \begin{lemma} Consider a subcritical sequence of actions such that $\iota(q_i,q_i)n$ is bounded above uniformly.
-Then